2023 Session: June 5 - July 14

-- Seven-week field school focused on research at Cahokia Mounds in Illinois and Pinson Mounds in West Tennessee
+- Five-week field school focused on research at Pinson Mounds in western Tennessee

 - Learn non-invasive survey techniques (e.g., geophysics), as well as excavation and sampling methods

 - Gain valuable training for careers in archaeology and cultural resource management

 - Earn credit for ANTH 260 (2 cr.) & ANTH 460/660 (6 cr.)